nguyenngockhank/nguyenngockhank.github.io/notes/terms/principles.md

 ### Open/Closed principle (OCP)

-Bertrand Meyer made this principle famous in the 1980s.

 ::: quote
-*Open for extension but closed for modification.*
+*Open for extension but closed for modification.* - Bertrand Meyer  made this principle famous in the 1980s.
 :::

 ### Liskov substitution principe (LSP)

-Barbara Liskov’s famous definition of subtypes, from 1988.

 ::: quote
-*In short, this principle says that to build software systems from interchangeable parts, those parts must adhere to a contract that allows those parts to be substituted one for another.*
+*In short, this principle says that to build software systems from interchangeable parts, those parts must adhere to a contract that allows those parts to be substituted one for another.* - Barbara Liskov’s famous definition of subtypes, from 1988.
 :::

 ### Interface segregation principle (ISP)